gonum/gonum/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Paste the output of `go version` and if you are installing Gonum from source, paste the output of `(cd $(go env GOPATH)/src/gonum.org/v1/gonum && git rev-parse HEAD)`.
+If you are using modules, also paste the output of `grep gonum.org/v1/gonum go.sum`, executed in the root of your dependent module.
 -->